aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to POWERPOINT" h2="Export CGM to POWERPOINT via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert CGM to POWERPOINT within any Java J2SE, J2EE, J2ME application.
+The process involves two steps, firstly using Aspose.PDF for Java to export CGM to PPTX and then using Aspose.Slides for Java PowerPoint Processing API to convert PPTX to POWERPOINT.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert and print PDF documents from within their Java applications.
+It provides a wide range of features such as document conversion, text extraction, image extraction, page manipulation, annotation, form filling, and much more.
+With Aspose.PDF for Java, developers can easily export CGM to PPTX format.

+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to create, manipulate, convert and render PowerPoint presentations from within their Java applications.
+It provides a wide range of features such as document conversion, text extraction, image extraction, page manipulation, annotation, form filling, and much more.
+With Aspose.Slides for Java, developers can easily convert PPTX to POWERPOINT format.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to POWERPOINT within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to POWERPOINT.
+Using Aspose.Total for Java, developers can easily convert CGM to POWERPOINT within any Java J2SE, J2EE, J2ME application.
+The process involves two steps, firstly using Aspose.PDF for Java to export CGM to PPTX and then using Aspose.Slides for Java PowerPoint Processing API to convert PPTX to POWERPOINT.
+This makes it easy for developers to quickly and easily convert CGM to POWERPOINT within their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}